Documentation

 Generic constructions of δ #

 In the m-semirings used for provenance the δ operator is invariably realized in one of two ways: as the identity (when the semiring is idempotent, so every positive natural cast already equals 1) or as the indicator-of-nonzero (a ↦ if a = 0 then 0 else 1).
-The lemmas below package the proofs of the three δ axioms for both candidates so each concrete instance can plug them in directly.
+The lemmas below package the proofs of the δ axioms for both candidates so each concrete instance can plug them in directly.

 theorem delta_natCast_pos_id {K : Type} [Semiring K] (h : idempotent K) {n : } (hn : 0 < n) :